RESOStandards/transport/proposals/data-provenance.md

 <br />

 # Introduction
-Understanding the provenance of a given record, such as a listing, is important in cases where it's flowed through many different systems.
-This is becoming more common, and will increase with the addition of Add/Edit capabilities.
+Understanding the provenance of a record, such as a listing, is important in cases where it's flowed through many different systems.
+This is becoming more common and will increase with the addition of Add/Edit capabilities.

-Each system should also use standardized identifiers to describe where a record came from, which isn't the case currently and results in end users needing to maintain different sets of local organization mappings for each provider, even if they're both referencing the same originating or source system.
-This proposal uses RESO's Unique Organization Identifiers (UOIs) to address this issue.
+Each system should use _standard identifiers_, when possible, to describe where a record came from, which isn't currently the case and results in end users needing to maintain different sets of local organization mappings for each provider even if they're referencing the same originating or source system.

+This proposal uses the RESO Unique Organization and System Identifiers (UOIs and USIs) to address this issue.

 <br />

 # Section 1: Purpose
-The RESO Data Dictionary currently includes OriginatingSystem and SourceSystem Key, ID, and Name fields in each resource in order to identify where a given record originated or where it was obtained from, respectively.
+The RESO Data Dictionary includes OriginatingSystem and SourceSystem Key, ID, and Name fields in each resource to identify where a given record originated or where it was obtained from.

 However, there are a couple of challenges with the current approach:
 * If a record moves through more than two systems, the intermediate provenance is lost.
-* The IDs being used to describe organizations and systems are not standardized, and therefore result in additional custom mapping and programming to manage them.
+* The IDs being used to describe organizations and systems are not standardized, which results in additional custom mapping and programming work.

-This proposal adds support for complete provenance records as well as a way to standardize IDs without affecting current OriginatingSystem or SourceSystem information, which are highly utilized at the moment but should be phased out over time in favor of the provenance record.
+This proposal adds support for complete provenance records as a way to standardize IDs without affecting current OriginatingSystem or SourceSystem ID/Name/Key information, which are highly utilized and should continue to exist as local fields as long as Provenance is also present.

 <br />